Nationally Recognized Leaders Among Auto Dealer Fraud Attorneys

 Did I Buy a Lemon or an Undisclosed Previously Wrecked Vehicle?

 Many buyers of used vehicles immediately assume the dealer sold them a “lemon” when they drive off the lot and shortly thereafter begin to have problems.
 Oklahoma, unfortunately, is prime territory for dealers to sell vehicles that were declared lemons in other states without disclosing that fact when they resell them to Oklahoma consumers.
-We call this lemon laundering.
+We call this lemon laundering and it is a form of car dealer fraud.

 More often consumers think their recently purchased used vehicle is a “lemon,” but it actually has been wrecked or has other hidden defects.
 If your vehicle has been wrecked or flooded, it may be unsafe to drive.
 Some insurance companies, auto salvage brokers, and auto wholesalers intentionally hide frame damage, salvage title history or other serious problems.
 These junk vehicles are cosmetically repaired and resold, usually out of state, through auto auctions.
 If your vehicle has been wrecked before, the car maker’s safety protections may fail in a collision.
 Your warranty may even be void.